KaungZinLin/ShortSum/README.md

 Summarize a YouTube video in seconds with the power of AI

 ### ⚙ More Settings
-More AI Settings such as; AI Language Model Settings, Summary Tone Settings and more!
+More AI Settings such as; Summary Tone Settings and more!

 ## Other Information
  Built with SwiftUI for iOS, iPadOS and macOS.